Tigers sign Robbie Grossman to 2-year, $10 million contract

-DETROIT (AP) — The Detroit Tigers have signed outfielder Robbie Grossman to a $10 million, two-year contract that includes performance bonuses.
+DETROIT (AP) — The Detroit Tigers signed outfielder Robbie Grossman to a $10 million, two-year contract, adding a switch-hitting veteran to a rebuilding team coming off consecutive last-place finishes.

+The deal includes performance bonuses.
 The 31-year-old Grossman spent the past two seasons with the Oakland Athletics.
 He hit .241 with eight home runs and 23 RBIs in 51 games in the shortened 2020 season.

+“I’ve been fortunate to play for some great franchises during my career, and I couldn’t be happier to add the Tigers to that list,” Grossman said.
+“I’ve been in Detroit a number of times as a visiting player, and know how passionate the city and its fans are for Tigers baseball.
+I’m very excited to get to work with my coaches and teammates, and help bring winning baseball back to the Motor City.”

 The deal includes $250,000 bonuses for 500 and 550 plate appearances in each year.